Mieszko III of Poland: Expedition of Emperor Frederick Barbarossa

 To settle the dispute with Władysław II regarding the Polish throne, Bolesław IV, through the agency of Albert the Bear and Margrave Conrad, agreed to appear at the Imperial Diet in Merseburg in 1152 and pay homage to the newly elected king of Germany, King Conrad's nephew Frederick Barbarossa.
 However, the high duke broke his promise and remained absent.
 Meanwhile, Frederick had to secure his rule in the Kingdom of Italy and his coronation as Holy Roman Emperor, wherefore he forged an alliance with Margrave Henry II of Austria, a scion of the House of Babenberg and brother of Władysław's wife Agnes.
-This coalition brought the Polish affair back on the table.
+This coalition brought the Polish affair back to the table.

 The Polish campaign of Emperor Frederick began in 1157.
 For unknown reasons, Bolesław IV and Mieszko III did not try to defend the traditional frontier on the Oder River, but instead burned the castles of Głogów and Bytom and began their retreat into the depths of Greater Poland, where Bolesław's forces finally surrendered to the Imperial troops at Krzyszkowo, near Poznań.
 After his defeat, the high duke had to ask for forgiveness from the Emperor and the junior dukes had to pay him a large tribute.
 On Christmas Day in Magdeburg, they promised to send food to the Emperor's Italian expedition and to return the Silesia Province (at least).
 As a guarantee of the fulfillment, the junior dukes' younger brother, Casimir II, was sent to Germany as a hostage.

 Frederick Barbarossa regarded the conflict as resolved and marched against Milan the next year.
-However, while the Emperor was engaged in the Italian affairs, Bolesław IV did nothing to fulfill the agreement.
+However, while the Emperor was engaged in Italian affairs, Bolesław IV did nothing to fulfill the agreement.
 On 30 May 1159, Władysław II died in exile without having ever seen Poland again.
 Only renewed Imperial pressure enabled Władysław's sons Bolesław the Tall and Mieszko IV Tanglefoot to come into their inheritance four years later, when the junior dukes finally returned Silesia to their nephews in 1163.
 The province thereby became the ancestral homeland of the Silesian Piasts.